-Increasing the network threshold parameter also has a negative effect on the shape metrics.
+Increasing the network threshold parameter also has a negative effect on the shape and community metrics.
 By increasing the network threshold, the number of connections decreases.
-This in turn decreases the density, nodal degree variance, and centrality.
+This in turn decreases the density, nodal degree variance, centrality, and mean clustering coefficient.
 On the other hand, increasing the smallest maximum jump length increases the connectivity of the network by allowing for larger jumps in areas of high road density.
 The effect of changing this parameter is more significant than changing the largest maximum jump length.
 Interestingly, as the largest maximum jump length increases, the connectivity decreases.
 This could be where attempts to cross boundaries are more likely to occur.
-The lower portion of Hollenbeck is approximately 300 units wide and
+The lower portion of Hollenbeck is approximately 300 units wide and has many boundaries.
+When varying the largest maximum jump length between 140 to 260, it becomes very probable that at least one boundary cross would be attempted.
+At this point, the boundary permeability is expected to play a stronger role in the simulation.